-U.S. News's part-time MBA ranking is based on five factors: average peer assessment score (50 percent of the school's overall score); the average GMAT score and average GRE quantitative and verbal scores of part-time MBA students entering in fall 2012 (15 percent), which allowed us to take into account the admissions test scores of the entire entering class; their average undergraduate GPA (5 percent); work experience (15 percent); and the percentage of the business school's fall 2012 MBA enrollment that is part time (15 percent).
-The statistical data were collected in fall 2012 and early 2013.
+The U.S. News part-time MBA ranking is based on five factors: average peer assessment score (50 percent of the school's overall score); the average GMAT score and average GRE quantitative and verbal scores of part-time MBA students entering in fall 2013 (15 percent) – using both GMAT and GRE scores if an MBA program reports both allows us to take into account the admissions test scores of the entire entering class; their average undergraduate GPA (5 percent); work experience (15 percent); and the percentage of the business school's fall 2013 MBA enrollment that is part time (15 percent).
+The statistical data were collected in fall 2013 and early 2014.

-To be eligible for the part-time ranking, a program needed to be accredited by the Association to Advance Collegiate Schools of Business (AACSB) International and have at least 20 students enrolled part time in fall 2012; 282 part-time MBA programs met those criteria and were included in this ranking.
+To be eligible for the part-time ranking, a program needed to be accredited by the Association to Advance Collegiate Schools of Business International and have at least 20 students enrolled part time in fall 2013; 282 part-time MBA programs met those criteria and were included in this ranking.

 Rank Not Published means that U.S. News did calculate a numerical ranking for that school/program, but decided for editorial reasons that since the school/program ranked below the U.S. News cutoff that U.S. News would not publish the ranking for that school/program.

 U.S. News will supply schools/programs listed as Rank Not Published with their numerical rankings, if they submit a request following the procedures listed in the Information for School Officials.

 Schools/programs marked as Rank Not Published are listed alphabetically.
 In graduate business we have numerically ranked the top three-fourths of the graduate business schools that qualified to be ranked.
 The bottom quarter of the rank-eligible business schools are listed as Rank Not Published and are listed alphabetically.